-The Henry R. Luce Center for the Study of American Art makes available for inspection those American fine art and decorative art objects that are not currently on view in the Museum galleries and period rooms or that are on loan to other institutions.
-The combination of works of art and research facilities makes the Luce Center a focal point for educational programs in The American Wing.
+The Henry R. Luce Center for the Study of American Art, the American Wing’s open-storage and installation space, features wide-ranging collections not on view in the main galleries.
+The research opportunities afforded by this display make the Luce Center a focal point for education in the American Wing.

-Objects in the Luce Center are arranged by material (oil paintings, sculpture, furniture and woodwork, glass, ceramics, and metalwork) and within these categories are organized by form and chronology.
-With the exception of those objects particularly sensitive to light (such as textiles or works on paper), most of the reserve items are on constant view.
+Objects in the Luce Center are arranged by material—painting, sculpture, furniture and woodwork, glass, ceramics, and metalwork—and within these categories are organized by form and chronology.
+With the exception of those objects particularly sensitive to light—such as textiles and works on paper—most of the reserve items are on constant view.